As a medical doctor, do you keep bumping into the expression DICOM image (in radiology, especially) and wondering what it is?

 What is the difference between DICOM and PACS?

 In short, a PACS Server (or system) is how the information travels and is stored.
-DICOM files, on the other hand, are the “language” used for this process to happen and for different types of equipment to understand each other.
+DICOM files are the “language” used for this process to happen and for different types of equipment to understand each other.

 As such, comparing PACS vs DICOM does not make sense, as they are two parts of a whole.

-New Imaging Technologies: how DICOM integrates with PACS
+New Imaging Technologies: how DICOM and PACS are transforming healthcare

 Integrating DICOM and PACS technology in their imaging systems, healthcare is reducing costs and boosting efficiency – while still opening doors to new clinical technologies such as orthopedic digital templating, in the case of orthopedic surgery.

 This is just the tip of the iceberg for the use of Digital Imaging and Communications in Medicine combined with other technologies, tho.
-As we’ve pointed out, orthopedic technology is on the rise and influencing and improving solutions such as DICOM, too.
+As we’ve pointed out, Artificial Intelligence uses in healthcare are on a rise and this trend is reaching DICOM, too.